 Hall Gardens & Country Park:

 Found just off Smithills Dean Road, Bolton The Smithills estate has medieval origins.
 Originally owned by the Hospitallers from the late-12th century and possibly before, the hall itself dates back to the 15th century and would have been completely timber framed in its original form.
-In the 19th century George Devey was the principal architect for extensions to the west wing, its this eclectic, jigsaw of history that gives the halls its appeal, a feeling which is continued into the beautifully kept gardens and further out across the country park with it’s babbling brooks and jungle like Forrests.
+In the 19th century George Devey was the principal architect for extensions to the west wing, its this eclectic, jigsaw of history that gives the halls its appeal, a feeling which is continued into the beautifully kept gardens and further out best importance of adequate protein intake for muscle growth across the country park with it’s babbling brooks and jungle like Forrests.
 There are infinite trails and walks to chose from, leaving you wanting to come back to try a route you might have missed!
 Straight up, old school fun and the most perfect place for kids to let loose and run free.
 We’d all recommend you go and check it out.

 If you’ve any tips on other free days out in the North West or would like more details on any of the places listed in the blog, drop us a comment below or email us at: email@example.com